 Making up for the lack of good music are the voice actors in the English version.
 While our main character, Kamiyama, has a pretty normal voice, everyone else is extremely over the top and entertaining, well except Freddie, he has doesn't talk.
 They really made sure to bring parody into every aspect of the series they could.

 Despite the characters being parodies of the typical anime (or Manga) high school delinquents, they are actually pretty well developed.
 Each delinquent gives the outward appearance of being all about fighting, but they all have a little something else that makes them a unique character.

 The main character, Kamiyama, is at first out of place at Cromartie.
-He's not a punk or fighter like everyone around him, infact he's kind of a dork, but somehow he ends up being their leader.
-He's generally the brightest of the bunch, coming up with plans and leading the charge, but then again he's also the first to completely forget what their supposed to be doing.
+He's not a punk or fighter like everyone around him, in fact he's kind of a dork, but somehow he ends up being their leader.
+He's generally the brightest of the bunch, coming up with plans and leading the charge, but then again he's also the first to completely forget what they’re supposed to be doing.